-- Main, V/K Pair Assign: Make cross-point settings for the main table. - Assign video/key sources for button numbers 1 to 128.

-- For each table, specify whether the rightmost cross-point button in each row is used as a shift button, and the operation mode when it is used as a shift button. - For the [SHIFT] button in the cross-point control block and for each table, select the mode in which this is a shift button dedicated to the source name displays, or the mode in which it is a shift button for all buses. - Disable cross-point buttons to work. - Table1 to Table4: Create tables 1 to 4 in the same way as the main table. - Src Name: Set source names of up to 16 characters. - LCD Color: Set the LCD color for source name display. - Table Assign: For each operating bank or bus, assign either main table or one of tables 1 to 4. - Table Copy: Copy table contents from the main table to tables 1 to 4 or between tables 1 to 4 (it is not possible to copy tables 1 to 4 to the main table). - Name Export: This function sends the source name and destination name to the S-Bus.
+- Xpt Assign: For each control block or bus, display and set the assignments to the main table and tables 1 to 14. - Main, V/K Pair Assign: Make cross-point settings for the main table. - Assign video/key sources for button numbers 1 to 128. - For each table, specify whether the rightmost cross-point button in each row is used as a shift button, and the operation mode when it is used as a shift button. - For the [SHIFT] button in the cross-point control block and for each table, select the mode in which this is a shift button dedicated to the source name displays, or the mode in which it is a shift button for all buses. - Disable cross-point buttons to work. - Table Button Assign: Create tables 1 to 14 in the same way as the main table. - Src Name: Set source names of up to 16 characters. - LCD Color: Set the LCD color for source name display. - Table Copy: Copy table contents from the main table to tables 1 to 14 or between tables 1 to 14 (it is not possible to copy tables 1 to 14 to the main table). - Name Export: This function sends the source name and destination name to the S-Bus.